Home » Sides » Gordon Ramsay Cranberry Sauce-Shortcut Recipe

 Ingredients:

-• 1/2 cup + 1 tablespoon of pure maple syrup (not pancake syrup)
+• Pure maple syrup (not pancake syrup)

-• 4 whole green cardamom pots, lightly crushed
+• Whole green cardamom pots, lightly crushed

-• 12 oz of whole cranberries, fresh or frozen
+• Whole cranberries, fresh or frozen

 • Zest and juice from 1 navel orange